-Converts an array of Racket values into a byte string, skipping the array element indicated by which.
-This function is used to specify the "other" arguments to a function when one argument is bad (thus giving the user more information about the state of the program when the error occurred).
+Converts an array of Racket values into a byte string, skipping the array element indicated by which is not -1.
+This function is used to format the "other" arguments to a function when one argument is bad (thus giving the user more information about the state of the program when the error occurred).
 If len is not NULL, it is filled with the length of the returned string.